Degrees with opt-in QTS

 - The University of Liverpool in partnership with Liverpool John Moore’s University - MSc physics

-- Manchester Metropolitan University - BA French studies
+- Manchester Metropolitan University – BA (Hons) French

 - University of Reading - Modern Foreign Languages

 - University of Sunderland – Modern Foreign Languages